Deep Tech Investing 101

 What Is Deep Tech

-Call it Deep Tech, Hard Tech, Emerging Tech, Frontier Tech, Science Tech, Physical Tech, Future Tech, or even… Dirty Tech (?), they have a few things in common:
+Call it Deep Tech, Hard Tech, Emerging Tech, Frontier Tech, Science Tech, Physical Tech, Tech, or even… Dirty Tech (?), they have a few things in common:

 1. Some technical risk